 Like many people, I found myself on a business trip to Durham, North Carolina.
-Home to Research Triangle Park – the country’s largest tech and science hub with over 300 companies as well Duke University – Durham is hub for all kinds of industries, however, it is also a lively, growing city that’s kept its history and culture intact, including a vibrant art scene and a multi-cultural line-up of restaurants.
+Home to Research Triangle Park – the country’s largest tech and science hub with nearly 400 companies as well as Duke University – Durham is a hub for all kinds of industries; however, it is also a lively, growing city that’s kept its history and culture intact, including a vibrant art scene and a multi-cultural line-up of restaurants.

 If you find yourself in Durham on business, don’t work too hard because Durham has many things to enjoy.

 The 21c is a 125-room boutique hotel anchored by a 10,500-sq. ft. exhibition space with shows featuring international artists throughout the year.
-The artworks extended into the front lobby where I was so mesmerized by a display of dozens of tiny dancing figurines under plexiglass, I didn’t realize the front desk clerk was handing me my room key.
+The artworks extended into the front lobby, where I was so mesmerized by a display of dozens of tiny dancing figurines under plexiglass that I didn’t realize the front desk clerk was handing me my room key.

 Counting House Restaurant